f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 :   As for ’prebuild’, but runs during the actual build phase (but
     before the main Ant/Maven build).
 Use this only for actions that do actual building.
-Any prepartion of the source code should be done using ’init’ or ’prebuild’.
+Any preparation of the source code should be done using ’init’ or ’prebuild’.

     Any building that takes place before _build_ will be ignored, as